blackCrunch307/badtran/README.md

 # BADTRAN - a bad FORTRAN

-BADTRAN is a language derived from FORTRAN, but designed to be bad, while still being usable.
+BADTRAN is a language with some aspects inspired by FORTRAN, but designed to be bad, while still being usable.
 At present there is no implementation of the language, as I (rchipp42) lack the skills to write one.
 If you would like to, you may write an implementation of BADTRAN, and for the first one, an interpreter in a portable compiled language would be nice.

 ## A First Programme